 Now that I do more review, my results as a teacher are WAY better and this is the main reason why I offer our practice worksheets.

 After Spalding I also learned a great deal from Mrs. Barbara Beers' Phonics Road videos.
 They're next best to having a real teacher to help you.
-I know a girl who was taught for kindergarten with the first level in about 9 months who tested at a second grade level.
+I know a girl who was taught for kindergarten with the first level in about 9 months who knew her phonics letter blends and tested at a second grade level.

-I have a Spanish speaking neighbor who used these DVDs as a way to learn to speak and spell English better.
+I once had an ESL Spanish speaking neighbor who used these DVDs as a way to learn to speak and spell English better.
 She'd asked for help so I wound up doing what Mrs. Beers does in her videos.
 We were both so glad that she could use the streaming at home.
 Read more about Mrs. Beers' Phonics Road here.

 I've been very happy to have used Wanda Sanseri's Spell To Write and Read.
 Her pre-formed notebooks are a huge savings in classroom time and in children's understanding of what they're doing.
 Her entire program is very cost effective and is made so that you are able to learn the system as you work by staying one page ahead of the students.

 If you're interested in a level by level approach you would want to look at All About Spelling by Marie Rippel.
 Deanna Caswell from Little Schoolhouse in the Suburbs gives an excellent comparison between AAS and WRTR here.

 Di means two in Greek.
 Graph means write or letter.
 A digraph indicates, or stands for, a two letter sound.

 A dipthong is the sound of the two letters.

 And guess what?
 There are trigraphs (dge, igh, tch);and quadgraphs (augh, eigh, and ough).
 Trigraphs have three letters and quad graphs have four.

 The difference between digraphs and blends is that blends retain the sounds of the individual letters.
 The individual letters retain their sounds.